 - The Trust is compliant with Medway multiagency agreements.

 - Ensure clear safeguarding guidance so that employees, contractors, patients and the public are able to raise safeguarding concerns about how they are being treated or/ and about working practices at the Trust.

 Our approach to procurement and our supply chain includes:

-Supplier adherence to our values: we are zero tolerant to slavery and human trafficking and thereby expect all our direct and indirect suppliers/contractors to follow suit.
+- Supplier adherence to our values: the Trust has zero tolerance to slavery and human trafficking and thereby expect all our direct and indirect suppliers/contractors to follow suit.